 London, meanwhile, saw half of all journeys between April to June 2020 completed by bike or on foot, an increase from 29 per cent before the pandemic.

 While social distancing may be what induced these changes in behaviour, it's the reduction in air pollution that could make them permanent.
 64 per cent of respondents to a survey of 21 European cities say they don't want the illegal, pre-Covid levels of air pollution to return.

-“People say it took the Dutch or the Danish cities 30 or 50 years to build their cycle infrastructure, but we don’t have this kind of time,” the ECF’s Aleksander Buczyński told the Guardian.
+"People say it took the Dutch or the Danish cities 30 or 50 years to build their cycle infrastructure, but we don’t have this kind of time," the ECF's Aleksander Buczyński told the Guardian (opens in new tab).

 "We have the climate emergency, which we cannot deal with in 50 years.
 We need to change the transport system pretty quickly, and it will be very difficult without making cycling a viable option for everyone.
 We need to do it fast, maybe not in two months but in a few years."

 Thank you for reading 10 articles this month* Join now for unlimited access

 Enjoy your first month for just £1 / $1 / €1